jvansch1/ycharts-wiki/Python3-Dev-Setup.md

 ### Couple notes
-`fabric` do not support python3 so we should fix it.
+`fabric` doesn't support python3 so we should fix it.